Skip to content

 Interpreting CAC Percentiles

-• Below 25th percentile — Lower plaque burden than most individuals of the same age and sex.
+• Below 25th percentile — lower plaque burden than most individuals of the same age and sex.

-• 25th–75th percentile — Average plaque burden for age.
+• 25th–75th percentile — average plaque burden for age.

-• ≥75th percentile — Higher-than-expected plaque burden and increased lifetime cardiovascular risk.
+• ≥75th percentile — higher-than-expected plaque burden and increased lifetime cardiovascular risk.

-A CAC score of zero corresponds to the lowest percentile for age and is associated with very low short-term risk of cardiovascular events in asymptomatic individuals.
+The 2026 ACC/AHA dyslipidaemia guideline recommends initiation of lipid-lowering therapy for adults with a CAC score ≥100 or ≥75th percentile, generally targeting LDL-C <1.8 mmol/L. A CAC score of zero corresponds to the lowest percentile for age and is associated with very low short-term event risk in asymptomatic individuals.
+Results should always be interpreted in the context of other cardiovascular risk factors.

-Relationship Between CAC Score and Cardiovascular Risk
+CAC Score and Cardiovascular Risk

 When CAC Percentiles Are Most Helpful